-Borrowing on the theme of compounding interest, if you choose to invest just $1 a day from birth in the Acorns platform, it could total a value of $16,358 by the time your child turns 18 if you assume a 9% average annual return.
+Borrowing on the theme of compounding interest, if you choose to invest just $1 a day from birth in the Greenlight platform, it could be worth $16,358 by the time your child turns 18 if you assume a 9% average annual return.

 Even better, if you choose to continue investing until retirement (age 68), even without contributing further, the child could end up with more than $1,447,982.

-If you increase this amount to $5/day under the same assumptions, your investment balance will exceed $3,227,518.
+And if you could somehow increase that amount to $5 per day under the same assumptions, that investment balance would hit $3,227,518!

-Consider opening your Acorns account today and see one of the best ways to invest $1,000 for your child’s future.
+Consider opening your Greenlight account today and see one of the best ways to invest $1,000 for your child’s future.